 It takes most of the hard work out of digging soil.
 Instead of digging with a spade, a rotavator gets stuck into the earth, turning it for you.

-Digging your soil by hand or with a rotavator will improve it.
-Digging is particularly good for clay and compacted soils which are heavy and soggy in winter and bake dry during summer.
+Turning your soil will improve it.
+It’s particularly useful for clay and compacted soils which are heavy and soggy in winter and bake dry during summer.

-Before starting your machine ensure it’s away from cables, loose clothing, body part, pets, and children.
+- Before starting your machine ensure it’s away from cables, loose clothing, body part, pets, and children.
 Start slowly, hold onto the handles and direct it with evenly distributed weight.

-To lessen depth you can push down on the handles to raise the blades up.
-Its trial and error for sure, but you’ll get the hang of it.
+- To lessen depth you can push down on the handles to raise the blades up.
+It’s trial and error for sure, but you’ll get the hang of it.
 The thought of getting out your spade will keep you on track.

-Walk up and down the area much like you were mowing the lawn.
+- Walk up and down the area much like you were mowing the lawn.
 Let the new strip overlap the previous to ensure the soil is properly turned.
 Once you’ve done the whole area do it again from a right angle.
 This makes sure the soil is properly aerated instead of simply turned over.

 There are a few reasons this can happen and they are usually connected to the petrol supply.

-If you are sure your petrol mix is correct for the machine, either two stroke or four stroke, then check for a blockage in the fuel line such as debris or a kink.
+- If you are sure your petrol mix is correct for the machine, either two stroke or four stroke, then check for a blockage in the fuel line such as debris or a kink.
 If this is not the case its worth clearing out the tank and filter if it has one to make sure everything is running smoothly.

-Other reason could be a block in the priming bulb – look for fresh clean fuel entering the bulb as you start it.
+- Other reason could be a block in the priming bulb – look for fresh clean fuel entering the bulb as you start it.
 If there’s none there, look for a blockage.

-It could be overheating and cutting out as a safety precaution.
+- It could be overheating and cutting out as a safety precaution.
 Check the blades for tangles and stones that could be stopping the motor.